FantasyPros Accuracy Award

 Round 3

-Top Target: Breece Hall
+Top Target: Kyren Williams

 Next Best: Chase Brown

-Brown also showed us his upside when pressed into the lead role over the second half of last season.
+Brown showed us his upside when pressed into the lead role over the second half of last season.
 From Week 6 on, Brown ranked eighth among RBs in half-PPR points per game -- and second in expected points per game.

 That means his usage could have supported even more fantasy production.
 And the Bengals did nothing this offseason to signal they want to substantially shrink his role.
 The additions: